 Data centres, cyber security and a stark warning for resellers

-Building blocks for the new data centre, cyber security and a stark warning for resellers were key at Exclusive Network’s Exclusively NZ event last week.
+Building blocks for the new data center, cyber security and a stark warning for resellers were key at Exclusive Network’s Exclusively NZ event last week.

 Alex Teh, Exclusive Networks New Zealand and Pacific Island’s country manager says he’s ‘really looking forward to bringing a new disruptive brand of distribution to the New Zealand market’.

-The company’s brands include Exclusive Networks, which specialises in information security; BigTec which is focused on data centre transformation technologies; Exclusive Capital on the financial side; and iTec for logistics and professional services.
+The company’s brands include Exclusive Networks, which specialises in information security; BigTec which is focused on data center transformation technologies; Exclusive Capital on the financial side; and iTec for logistics and professional services.

 So what were the key messages of the day?

-Nikhil Menon, southern region channel manager for Exclusive Networks’ BigTec division, outlined the company’s plan to help resellers transform their customers; data centres ‘one block at a time’.
+Nikhil Menon, southern region channel manager for Exclusive Networks’ BigTec division, outlined the company’s plan to help resellers transform their customers; data centers ‘one block at a time’.